lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 The REPL Widget of this plugin lets you directly access REPL as it is.
 This means that all MicroPython REPL keyboard shortcuts (Raw REPL, Paste mode, Reset) will get passed through to the device.
-For your comfort the plugin also exposes some commonly used REPL actions (reset and interrupt) into toolbar buttons.
+For your comfort the plugin also exposes some commonly used REPL actions (soft/hard reset and interrupt) into toolbar buttons.

 Enabling Auto Clear REPL will clear the terminal after every major action (FS refresh, upload, download, reset).
 This is useful to prevent cluttering of the terminal.

+NOTE: Hard resetting can drop the connection on some devices.

 ## Uploads